-Children and adults who are the victims of criminal acts frequently suffer from chronic psychological symptoms as a result of their experiences.
+Victims of crime appreciate help unfortunately, they are individuals who have been victimized by a crime.
+When vitimized while experiencing childhood, they are particularly vulnerable.
+Children and adults who are the victims of crime frequently suffer from chronic psychological symptoms as a result of their experiences.

 From Victim to Survivor